UWPCE-PythonCert/PythonCertDevel/source/modules/Concurrency.rst

 --------------------------------

  - Probably most common
- - Only one thread can modify shared data a any given time
+ - Only one thread can modify shared data at any given time
  - Thread determines when unlocked
  - Must put lock/unlock around critical code in ALL threads
  - Difficult to manage